Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

-where $\sigma^{\mathrm{p}}_s$ is the $s^\text{th}$ plastic yield strength.
 The set of admissible generalized stresses for each yield surface is the convex set such that the elastic domain is the intersection of all $\mathbb{K}_s$, and thus still a convex set: